exercism/website-copy/tracks/julia/exercises/pythagorean-triplet/mentoring.md

 > Note: you can come up with even tighter bounds than these.
 Share your working with your mentor if you do!

-The intuition on upper bounds is that if we were working with real numbers, the biggest `a` can be is `n/3 - ε`, where `ε` is the smallest real number, because `b` and `c` must both be larger.
+The intuition on upper bounds is that if we were working with real numbers, the biggest `a` can be is `n/3 - ε`, where `ε` is the smallest real number greater than 0, because `b` and `c` must both be larger.
 Similarly, the biggest `b` can be is `n/2 - ε` because `c` must be larger than it.